weirdev/lagern/INPROGRESS.md

 	Reduce number of blob files per directory
-		Currently one file per blob and all files in destination root (Some) operating systems have poor performance with many files in a single directory Locking for destinations seperated from their caches Prevent deleting (adding?) backups without cache
+		Currently one file per blob and all files in destination root (Some) operating systems have poor performance with many files in a single directory Add more unit tests
+	detecting backups and dereferencing
+Locking for destinations seperated from their caches
+	Prevent deleting (adding?) backups without cache
 		Cache may contain references in its backups to data no longer in destination